 "The truth about breed-specific legislation is that it doesn't work, you don't decrease the number.
 In fact, you send the breeding of that particular breed of dog underground," - RSPCA Victoria president Hugh Wirth ABC News.
 (11)

-As we discussed earlier, dogfighting is still happening in Australia with devastating effects on the dog-owning community.
-These dogs don«t have a chance to be warm, loving family pets because they are forced underground, doomed to abuse.
+As we discussed earlier, dog fighting is still happening in Australia with devastating effects on the dog-owning community.
+These dogs don't get the chance to be warm, loving family pets because they are forced underground, doomed to abuse.

 On the other hand, many argue that banning these dog breeds allows for greater classification of the breeds and eventual reduction in numbers.
 There is great debate around that but, for example, Cane Corso are pretty rare in Australia and that is because of years being on the restricted dog breed list.
 So much so, they aren’t a perceived threat anymore.